 Note

-Emails in reports will only be linked if you have Manage Learners permission.
+Emails in reports will only be linked to profiles if you have Manage Learners permission.